 Tongue Ties Knoxville, TN

-Tongue ties and lip ties can impact speech development and make it difficult to eat and swallow, especially in babies and toddlers.
+Tongue and lip ties can impact speech development and make it difficult to eat and swallow, especially in babies and toddlers.
 Tongue-tied problems include:

 • Pain in jaw